jongpie/NebulaLogger/docs/apex/Logger-Engine/Logger.md

 **Type**

-LoggingLevel
+System.LoggingLevel

 **Description**

-The matching instance of LoggingLevel (or a default value if a match is not found)
+The matching instance of System.LoggingLevel (or a default value if a match is not found)

 #### `getNamespacePrefix()` → `String`